robkinyon/ruby-dsl-maker/README.md

 ```

 `vehicles` is an `Array` with a `Car` and a `Truck` in it, in that order.
 If your
-DSL snippet has only one item, you get back that item.
-If it has multiple items,
+DSL snippet has only one item, you get back an Array with just that item.
+If it
-you get back an `Array` with everything in the right order.
+has multiple items, you get back an `Array` with everything in the right order.

 ## API